timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 ```

-#### How many rides on New Year’s morning originated from within 400m of Times Square, in 30 minute buckets? [](postgis)
+#### How many rides on New Year's morning originated from within 400m of Times Square, in 30 minute buckets? [](postgis)

-New York City is famous for its annual Ball Drop New Year’s Eve
+New York City is famous for its annual Ball Drop New Year's Eve
 celebration in Times Square.
 Thousands of people gather to bring in the
 new year together and then head home, to their favorite bar, or first
 gathering of the new year.

-This matters to your analysis because you’d like to understand taxi demand
+This matters to your analysis because you'd like to understand taxi demand
 in peak times, and there's no more peak time in New York than the Times Square area
 on the first day of the year.

 To answer this question, your first guess might be to use our friend `time_bucket`
 from the previous section to count rides initiated in 30 minute intervals.
 But
-there’s one piece of information we don’t have: how do we figure out
+there's one piece of information we don't have: how do we figure out
 which rides started *near Times Square*?

 This requires that we make use of the pickup latitude and longitude columns
 in our `rides` hypertable.
-To use the pickup location, we’ll need to get our
+To use the pickup location, we'll need to get our
 hypertable ready for geospatial queries.

 The good news is that TimescaleDB is compatible with all other PostgreSQL
-extensions and, for geospatial data, we’ll use [PostGIS][postgis].
+extensions and, for geospatial data, we'll use [PostGIS][postgis].
 This allows us
 to slice data by time and location with the speed and scale of TimescaleDB!

 ```sql